bandprotocol/bandchain-docs-archived/docs/client-library/pyband/transaction.md

 ## with_fee(fee)

-This function set the fee by using the given fee and gas limit `<Transaction>`.
+This function sets the fee by using the given fee and gas limit `<Transaction>`.

 **Parameter**